steadfasterX/LMGTFY-bot-matrix/README.md

 #### This bot, i.e. [this repo](https://github.com/8go/tiny-matrix-bot), will *not* be maintained.
 A maintained bot with similar functionality (but a bit more complexity) will be at [matrix-eno-bot](https://github.com/8go/matrix-eno-bot).

+Even though unmaintained the `tiny-matrix bot plus` still is meaningful for beginners as-is.
+It is smaller and simpler than `matrix-eno-bot`.
+An easier entry point for people who just want a simple bot.
+But if end-to-end-encryption is a strict requirement, then head right over to `matrix-eno-bot`.

 ## Installation and Setup

 ```